-These newts are found only in western Yunnan province in China in the mountains along the Nu, Lancang, and Yuan rivers.
-They live at elevations between 330 and 8,200 feet (100 and 2,500 m).
+These newts are found only in western Yunnan province in China in the mountains along Nu, Lancang and Yuan rivers at elevations between 330 and 8,200 feet (100 and 2,500 meters).

-They eat earthworms and small crickets 2 to 3 times a week.
+At the Smithsonian's National Zoo, they eat earthworms and small crickets two to three times a week.